Gavin-OP/CSCI3100-ChatU/README.md

 A social media application to post, view tweets, follow others, and engage in real-time chat with other users.

+The requirements of running our application: In terms of the software requirements, you need react.js for frontend interface display, express.js for backend server hosting, and MongoDB for database connections and access.
+There are no worthy-to-mention hardware requirements, just use any modern personal computer or laptop.

 ## Table of Contents

 - [Install](https://github.com/Gavin-OP/CSCI3100-ChatU/blob/main/README.md#install)